0x16h/cryogenix.net-www/src/gophernicus.md

 In the early 2000s I thought I had seen the worst of the web - Java applets, Macromedia (>Adobe) Flash, animated GIFs, javascript snow that kept you warm in the winter by burning out your CPU, and so on.
 For a time we learned from these mistakes, and started putting the burden on the server-side - then with improvements in javascript engines we started abusing it again with JSON/AJAX and it all went down hill from there.

-Like cloud computing, blockchains, machine learning and a tonne of other a la mode technologies around today - most users and service providers don't need websites that consume 1GB of memory processing JS and downloading 50MB of compressed data just to read Emma's one-page travel blog.
+Like cloud computing, blockchains, machine learning and a tonne of other a la mode technologies around today - most users and service providers don't need websites that consume 1GB of memory processing JS and downloading 50MB of compressed data just to read Alice's one-page travel blog or Bob's notes on porting NetBSD to his blood-pressure monitor.

 Before the HTTP web we relied on Prestel/Minitel style systems, BBS systems, and arguably the most accessible of all - Gopher!
 Gopher was similar to the locally accessed AmigaGuide format, in that it allowed users to search and retrieve documents interactively, with links and cross-references.
 Its efficiency and distraction-free nature make it attractive to those who are tired of the invasive, clickbait, ad-filled, javascript-laden web2/3.x.
 But enough complaining and evangelism - here's how to get your own Gopher Hole!